Umbrellaisnothere/python-p3-intro-to-data-structures-PRACTICE/README.md

 ## Learning Goals

-- Understand what a data structure is and how they are used in Python
+- Understand what a data structure is and how they are used in Python.
-- Learn which types of tasks data structures are used to solve
+- Learn which types of tasks data structures are used to solve.

+***

+## Key Vocab

+- **Sequence**: a data structure in which data is stored and accessed in a specific order.
+- **Index**: the location, represented by an integer, of an element in a sequence.
+- **Iterable**: able to be broken down into smaller parts of equal size that can be processed in turn.
+You can loop through any iterable object.
+- **Slice**: a group of neighboring elements in a sequence.
+- **Mutable**: an object that can be changed.
+- **Immutable**: an object that cannot be changed. (_Many immutable objects appear mutable because programmers reuse their names for new objects_.)
+- **List**: a mutable data type in Python that can store many types of data.
+The most common data structure in Python.
+- **Tuple**: an immutable data type in Python that can store many types of data.
+- **Range**: a data type in Python that stores integers in a fixed pattern.
+- **String**: an immutable data type in Python that stores unicode characters in a fixed pattern.
+Iterable and indexed, just like other sequences.

+***

 ## Introduction